Aftab700/aftab700.github.io/content/blog/Build-Hackable-Router-using-ESP32/index.md

 ---
 title: "Build a Hackable Router using ESP32"
-description: "Use ESP32 to create a Wi-Fi network."
+description: "Use ESP32 microcontroller chip to create a Wi-Fi network."
-summary: "Use ESP32 to create a Wi-Fi network."
+summary: "Use ESP32 microcontroller chip to create a Wi-Fi network."
 date: 2024-07-20
 draft: false
 author: "Aftab Sama" # ["Me", "You"] # multiple authors